openstack/openstack-manuals/doc/networking-guide/source/config-ipv6.rst

 .. note::

-   That it should be possible for projects to communicate with each other on an isolated network (a network without a router port) using LLA with little to no participation on the part of OpenStack.
+   It should be possible for projects to communicate with each other on an isolated network (a network without a router port) using LLA with little to no participation on the part of OpenStack.
 The authors of this section have not proven that to be true for all scenarios.